What we Feed, Grows

 Expanding into things like print-on-demand,, in order to broaden my appeal, and become more accessible to patrons, I’m also looking for ways to dive deeper into more time-intensive work.
 Sussing-out other folk traditions, artists and collaborators to play around with repeating patterns, visual storytelling and overlapping meanings represented in unlikely places.
 In the information-gathering stage of at least 10 years’ worth of work if the idea sticks, the outcome would be to synthesize new patterns from old, generating contemporary folk art forms that speak to shared values here and now.

 There’s a lot of risk-taking that needs to happen for this trajectory to work.
 There’s always a risk of rejection bringing any vision into manifestation, but its multiplied by the number of individuals involved, and I’m imagining many of them.
 I’d like to see connections made between communities of elders still practicing traditional crafts, cultural centers who usually operate separately from one another coming together to find new leverage in shared resources, the creation of new stories addressing the need to orient ourselves within new contexts.
+But I’m new at this work of Reclaiming, so my ideas are still coming together.

 I’m formulating the words; ‘magical folk arts’ on my tongue, dissolving them and rolling them over again to paraphrase for someone else as I try to explain myself.
 Folk arts – because they are rooted in the landscape, a concrete place where we find ourselves physically grounded to the Earth.
 Magical – because they employ a degree of wishful thinking in order to suspend disbelief long enough to actually make something improbable happen.
 I think we’re lost without superstition in our lives, we require a sense of enchantment to balance out the madness of viewing the world through the narrow lens of empiricism alone.